Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3b1QpgsICwA.md

 ### Transcript

-> what game will come out first satisfactory star citizen, good question i i i would guess satisfactory actually, but i don't know i also don't know the state of development for star citizen
+> what game will come out first satisfactory star citizen, good question- I would guess satisfactory actually, but I don't know I also don't know the state of development for star citizen